T6970/Nqde/README.md

 # Nqde
 # Not quite desktop environment

-Nqde is a DOM manager for easier UI construction.
+Nqde is a DOM "window" (card) manager for easier UI construction.
-The Nqde itself doesn't do much, it requires workers to construct it.

-## Features